CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/licensing/license-server/direct-access.md

     ![Caution](./media/direct-access/license-server-settings_2_db-connection_5.webp)

     :::info
-        After this step, the warning: `Direct Data Access mode is disabled.` will no longer appear when launching ProcessForce, provided that the connection to CompuTec License Server is configured correctly in ProcessForce License Administration (see [Extension → License assignment section](../../installation/first-installation/extension)).
+        After this step, the warning: `Direct Data Access mode is disabled.` will no longer appear when launching CompuTec ProcessForce, provided that the connection to CompuTec License Server is configured correctly in CompuTec ProcessForce License Administration (see [Extension → License assignment section](../../installation/first-installation/extension)).
     :::

 6. Expand the database list to confirm that a particular SAP Business One company is using Direct Data Access: